Anyone who has had a car, pickup or

 Stock chamber

-I cut the exhaust first since the stock valves and the Windsor
+I cut the exhaust first since the stock valves are slightly smaller than the 1.6" SI valves.
+The intakes however are.200" to gain.

 After cutting the seat